In honor of Global Champagne Day, let me introduce you to the top champagne to pop to celebrate the occasion.

 Does Champagne Have to Cost A Lot?

-And let’s wrap up with a question most people are concerned about when it comes to champagne.
-Many people believe that the best champagne has to be expensive.
-And that’s actually not the case at all.
+There doesn’t have to be a hefty price tag attached to your bottle of champagne.
 The price range of champagne may seem quite large.
 You certainly can treat yourself to an expensive bottle of the very top champagne that ranges anywhere from $100-$10,000.
-Additionally there is quite the selection under $40 per bottle and everything in between.
+Additionally there is quite the selection under $50 per bottle and everything in between.

 Whether you are hosting New Year's Eve, Christmas, a Bridal Shower, or Birthday - here are the best champagnes for your celebration! #champagne #party